jonburdon/thorin-and-company/readme.md

 #### Create requirements.txt
-Type **sudo pip3 freeze --local > requirements.txt** to create requirements.txt file in current directory
+Type **sudo pip3 freeze --local > requirements.txt** to create requirements.txt file in current directory Check requirements.txt exists and has content expected eg Flask Pip will install python and requirements.

 #### Create proc file to instruct Heroku how to run project
+The proc file is a Heroku specific file that tells Heroku how to run project Use **echo web: python app.py > Procfile** to redirect to Procfile Use **git add Procfile** to add Procfile and commit.
+NB Use capital p

 ### Resources and reference / support used
 VSCode setup Instructions: